 It’s ok to set ‘stretch’ targets but it is pointless setting targets that cannot be achieved, this is demoralising.
 Goals and targets need to be ‘agreed’ by the team so that expectations are clear.

 Your performance measures and targets must be relevant to the goals set in your business plan.
-There is little point measuring the performance of something that is not aligned to your overall objectives.
+There is little point in measuring the performance of something that is not aligned with your overall objectives.

 t-ime based and timely